 A fully qualified solicitor is the best option knowing that if you do die everything you wrote is legal and go to plan.
 If you do opt for a DIY will kit It could cause more pain and grief to your loved ones if there is a huge battle because the will hasn’t been done professionally.

 While it might be tempting to produce a do it yourself will, it can be a dangerous thing to do if you don’t have all the required legal knowledge.
 It’s not simply a question of making sure all the right people are recognized as beneficiaries, you also need to make sure the will is signed and witnessed in exactly the right way, otherwise, it’s as good as not having one at all

-Here at Final Duties, We have a specialist panel of solicitors all able to help you prepare your will legally and above all give you the piece of mind that if anything was to happen your assets go to the people you have choose to receive you assets.
+Here at Final Duties, We have a specialist panel of solicitors all able to help you prepare your will legally and above all give you the piece of mind that if anything was to happen your assets go to the people you have chosen to receive your assets.
 Going down the DIY will path may result in the assets going to the wrong people. a more complicated probate application process and in some circumstances a court case would be the only way to resolve the matter.
 Your family will not just be coping with the loss of a loved one but also having to prepare for a legal battle over assets.